 Who are YOU to tell me how to write a guest post pitch?

 Well, I’m not just some dumbass who’s preaching something they haven’t practiced – I can tell you that much.

-In fact, I’ve submitted tons of guest post pitches that have been accepted.
+In fact, I’ve submitted tons of guest post pitches that have been accepted, including for ProBlogger and Freshbooks.
 One of them won a pitching contest, and another one got this response:

 “P.S.
 Your pitch was FANTASTIC!”

 And today, I’m going to cover that entire process with you so you can get out there and start landing some sweet guest post opportunities, my friend.

 But let’s not get too far ahead of ourselves just yet.

 …Why would you want to write a guest post anyway?

 1. Guest posting establishes you as an authority figure.

 If you saw someone publish a guest post on TechCrunch, you’d automatically perceive them as some kind of technology expert, right?